 If You’re Facing an IRS Audit

 You know you need to hire a tax attorney when you’re facing an IRS audit.
 Receiving a notice of tax audit from the IRS will send a shiver down the most seasoned business professional’s spine.
-Not only are audits overwhelming, but, with a tax code that clicks in at more than 74,000 pages, it’s possible that the IRS is auditing you for good reason.
+Not only are audits overwhelming, but, with a tax code that clocks in at more than 74,000 pages, it’s possible that the IRS is auditing you for good reason.

 This is where a tax attorney can help.
 Tax attorneys know obscure IRS procedures and codes that CPAs simply don’t.
 More to the point, a skilled IRS tax audit attorney can represent you in tax court.
 Not all audits go to court, of course, but if they do you’re going to want the best possible defense.
 You’re going to want representation from someone trained to negotiate with the IRS and who knows how to get you the best possible outcome.